AStefankiv/writing/start_brewing_bulletproof_espresso.md

 8. **Lock portafilter and position the cup** under the spout
 9. **Start brewing**
 10. **Monitor the brewing process** start - dark drips, then - steady streams, becomes golden
+11. **Stir your espresso with a teaspoon** to emulsify the fat and coffee.
+Mix until the texture looks smooth and slightly frothy for a more unified flavor.
+> **💡Tip**: If you prefer a creamier texture, pour your espresso and fats into a larger cup or jar and use a handheld frother or small immersion blender.

 ---